cjacker/opensource-toolchain-avr/README.md

   + AVR JTAG ICE and above for JTAG
   + or AVR JTAG ICE MKII and above for JTAG/debugwire
   + or AVR JTAG ICE 3 / ATMEL ICE / PICKIT4 for all debugging protocol include UPDI
-  + or CH340 serial USB adapter with a self-made adapter for [dwdebug](https://github.com/dcwbrown/dwire-debug).
+  + or CH340 serial USB adapter with a self-made 4.7k adapter for [dwdebug](https://github.com/dcwbrown/dwire-debug). **and this is the only opensource debugging tool for AVR.**

 **NOTE:**

 - You'd better have an ISP programmer to program or change the FUSE bits.